 The Pink Metro Line 8 from Madrid Barajas Airport

-The Pink Line M8 connects all the airport’s terminals to Madrid.
-Metro Line 8 leaves from the two subway stations of the airport, and heads to Nuevos Ministerios, in Madrid city center.
+The Pink Line M8 connects Madrid Airport to the city center.
+Metro Line 8 leaves from the two subway stations of the airport, and heads to Nuevos Ministerios, in the heart of Madrid.
 Available from early in the morning till late at night, Line 8 provides fast and budget transfers, yet it lacks convenience, as passengers are required to change lines to reach Madrid’s historic center.
-What’s more, the trains’ baggage storage space is limited, and some stations aren’t even kitted with elevators.
+What’s more, the trains’ baggage storage space is limited, and some stations aren’t even equipped with elevators.

 The Line 8 Time Schedule from MAD Airport

 Metro Line 8 runs daily, from 6:05 am to 01:33 am, when the last train leaves from each of the airport subway stations.
 The subway’s journey to the terminus station, Nuevos Ministerios, lasts about 15 minutes from MAD T2 Station and 5 more minutes (20 minutes in total) from the airport station located at T4.
 From Nuevos Ministerios, passengers can transfer to Metro Lines 6 or 10 if they wish to reach the heart of the city.
 Trains depart every 6-8 minutes during the daytime, depending on the day of the week, and every 15 minutes from 00:00 am to 01:33 am.